Relationship between preexponent and distribution over activation barrier energies for enzymatic reactions: Introduction

-In our opinion the point of view that the distribution over the values of activation barrier energy can not manifest itself in ensemble averaged kinetic measurements is inconsistent.
-Indeed ensemble studies by Frauenfelder and coworkers on rebinding of CO to hemeproteins upon photodissociation long ago revealed dispersed kinetics resulted from heterogeneity \cite{Aus75}, \cite{Fra99}.
-The fluctuations of rate constants (for which recently the term "dynamic disorder" was coined \cite{Lu98}, \cite{Kou05}, \cite{Min05}, \cite{Ris08}) were also inferred from ensemble studies \cite{Aus75}.
-One can conclude that if the distribution over activation barrier energies exists it must affect ensemble kinetics somehow.
+In our opinion the distribution over the values of the activation barrier energy can manifest itself in the ensemble averaged kinetic measurements.
+Indeed dispersed kinetics resulted from heterogeneity were revealed in the ensemble studies by Frauenfelder and coworkers on rebinding of CO to hemeproteins upon photodissociation \cite{Aus75}, \cite{Fra99}.
+The fluctuations of rate constants (for which recently the term "dynamic disorder" was coined \cite{Lu98}, \cite{Kou05}, \cite{Min05}, \cite{Ris08}) were also inferred from the ensemble studies \cite{Aus75}.
+One can conclude that if the distribution over the activation barrier energies exists it must somehow affect ensemble kinetics.
 The distribution acquires a status of a unique characteristic of the system and is of primary interest.
-The aim of the present paper is to show that the existence of the distribution is closely related with the effective preexponent of the enzymatic reaction rate constant.
-The main premise of the paper is that the existence of the distribution is sufficient for the appearance of the experimentally observable dependence of the enzymatic reaction rate constant on solvent viscosity that manifests itself in the preexponent.
-Thus we persist to attain a twofold goal.
+The aim of the present paper is to show that the existence of the distribution is closely related to the effective preexponent of the enzymatic reaction rate constant.
+The main premise of the paper is as follows: the existence of the distribution is sufficient for the appearance of the experimentally observable dependence of the enzymatic reaction rate constant on solvent viscosity.
+The latter manifests itself in the preexponent.
+Thus we persist to attain a twofold purpose.
 On the one hand we show that the existence of the distribution enables us to interpret experimental data for the effect of solvent viscosity on enzymatic reactions.
-On the other hand these data enable us to deduce the form of the distribution that can be in principle compared with that obtained from single enzyme kinetic measurements.
-Regretfully this comparison can be only indirect and qualitative because for explored by now enzymes exhibiting the solvent viscosity dependence any single enzyme kinetics measurements are impossible.
-The latter are feasible only for enzymes possessing a unique fluorescent active group such as, e.g., famous flavin adenine dinucleotide in the cholesterol oxidase \cite{Lu98}.
-However for such enzymes data on solvent viscosity dependence of the reaction rate constant are not available.
+On the other hand these data enable us to deduce the form of the distribution that can be in principle compared with that obtained from the single enzyme kinetic measurements.
+Unfortunately this comparison can not be carried out directly.
+The reason is that the studied by now enzymes exhibiting the solvent viscosity dependence have no reporter groups for the single kinetics measurements.
+The latter are feasible only for the enzymes possessing a unique fluorescent active group like, as an example, famous flavin adenine dinucleotide in the cholesterol oxidase \cite{Lu98}.
+However for such enzymes the data on solvent viscosity dependence of the reaction rate constant are not available.